Carex: Taxonomy and cytogenetics

-The genus Carex was established by Carl Linnaeus in his work Species Plantarum in 1753, and is one of the largest genera of flowering plants.
+The genus Carex was established by Carl Linnaeus in his work Species Plantarum in 1753, and it is one of the largest genera of flowering plants.
 Estimates of the number of species vary from about 1100 to almost 2000.
 Carex displays the most dynamic chromosome evolution of all flowering plants.
 Chromosome numbers range from n = 6 to n = 66, and over 100 species are known to show variation in chromosome number within the species, with differences of up to 10 chromosomes between populations.

+The genomes of Carex kokanica, Carex parvula and Carex littledalei have been sequenced.

 Carex has been divided into subgenera in a number of ways.
 The most influential was Georg Kükenthal's classification using four subgenera – Carex, Vignea, Indocarex and Primocarex – based primarily on the arrangement of the male and female flowers.
 There has been considerable debate about the status of these four groups, with some species being transferred between groups and some authors, such as Kenneth Kent Mackenzie, eschewing the subgenera altogether and dividing the genus directly into sections.
 The genus is now divided into around four subgenera, some of which may not, however, be monophyletic: